BiomedSciAI/DPM360/installer/docs/non_cluster_install.md

 ## What You Do Next

 - use Atlas &lt;host&gt;:18080/atlas/ to define cohorts and outcomes
-- use [cohort tools](../../cohort_tools/docs/index.md) to extract features to build training data
+- use [cohort tools](../../cohort_tools/docs/index.md) to extract features to make training data
 - use [lightsaber](../../lightsaber/docs/index.md) to build and train the model using above data
 - use **service builder** to deploy a service using the trained model